jonorthwash/covid19projection/README.md

 # Purpose

-This tool is meant to visualise the current state of the COVID-19 pandemic in a given area, e.g., to determine when hospital beds will be at capacity.
+This tool is meant to visualise the current state of the COVID-19 pandemic in a given area and project where things are headed, e.g., to determine when hospital beds will be at capacity.

-Currently the data is only for Delaware County, Pennsylvania.
-It would be nice to be able to add arbitrary data sets, but I haven't made it do that yet.
+Currently the data is only for a couple counties in Pennsylvania.
+Feel free to submit more data via pull request!

 # Use